 General Rather than specific tasks, this badge focus’ on covering aspects that don’t quite fit elsewhere.
 This badge is for unpredictable projects or creative solutions.
 The focus is on finding permaculture solutions to urban problems.
 Permaculture solutions are easier when you have land and space of your own.
 Working out of an apartment where your landlord may have a firm set of limitations on what you can use or do means it isn’t always a simple task.

-The point is that you’re finding solutions to your problems that shun the typical urban solutions like glues, cements, and plastics.
+The PEX Factor: This factor is an adjustment based on how closely a project aligns with the permaculture values of a the program.
+With PEA, the point is that you’re finding solutions to your problems that shun the typical urban solutions like glues, cements, and plastics.
 Instead, you’re finding ways to reduce or eliminate the toxic elements or perhaps recycling/reusing items to prevent them from entering the waste stream.
 The evaluator will be considering closely how your solution fits with this mentality and may potentially award zero points if they feel it does not uphold the spirit of the badge.

 Each badge level for Oddball is designed to be more difficult to attain than other badges.
 However, due to the difficulty of attaining large numbers of permaculture projects in a single apartment, the difficulty has not been raised proportionally above PEP levels as other PEA badges have been.

 Note: If your submission will take a while, don't post partial chunks over time in this thread.
 Start a thread elsewhere on the forums to document the project and then post a summary here.

 The sand badge is granted for a score of 5.

 The straw badge is granted for a total score of 40 (including points from the sand badge).